-It is important that you continually monitor your operating system and critical data it to maintain quality, measure risks and ensure that you are in compliance with state, federal and international regulations.
-While risk assessment and the internal audit are different processes, with their own individual set of checklists, you can combine both to work together for a tighter operating system and a framework that helps you move toward a well-oiled enterprise risk management (ERM) system.
+It is important that you continually monitor your operating system and critical data to maintain security and ensure that you are in compliance with state, federal and international regulations.
+While risk assessment and the internal audit are different processes, with their own individual set of checklists, you can combine them for more comprehensive ERM.

 What Is Risk Assessment and Why Is It So Important?